sftcd/etm/etm.md

 but we will call out some potential directions that could be explored as one follow-up to the DEDR workshop and thereafter, if there is interest in this topic.

+Before doing so, it is worth calling out one of the justifications for the RFC 3553 definition of the Internet threat model which is that going beyond an assumption that protocol endpoints have not been compromised rapidly introduces complexity into the analysis.
+We do have plenty of experience that when security and privacy solutions add too much complexity and/or are seen to add risks without benefits, those tend not to be deployed.
+One of the risks in expanding our threat model that we need to recognise is that the end result could be too complex, might not be applied during protocol design, or worse, could lead to flawed risk analyses.
+One of the constraints on work on an expanded threat model is therefore that the result has to remain usable by protocol designers who are not security or privacy experts.

 ## Develop a BCP for privacy considerations

 It may be time for the IETF to develop a BCP for privacy